Modelling and Transformation Orchestrator

 Usage

-The Modelling and Transformation orchestrator must always be used together with the DataOps Reference Project, providing, among others, the .modelling_and_transformation_base
+You must always use the Modelling and Transformation orchestrator with the DataOps Reference Project, providing, among others, the .modelling_and_transformation_base

 job.